Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• dim (-) – “L” (longitude”) or “B” (latitude) or “R” (radius)
+• dim (str) – “L” (longitude), “B” (latitude), or “R” (radius).

 Returns:

-• longitude in radians or latitude in radians or radius in km, Earth’s center to Moon’s center, depending on value of dim.
+dimension – Longitude in radians or latitude in radians or radius in km, Earth’s center to Moon’s center, depending on value of dim.

 dimension3(jd)

-Return geocentric ecliptic longitude, latitude and radius.
+Return geocentric ecliptic longitude, latitude, and radius.

 Parameters: